Your Organic Garden in July

 - Garlic chives (Allium tuberosum)

-- Leave doors and vents open 24 hours a day for good ventilation to discourage disease build up
+- Leave doors open on warm sunny days for good ventilation to discourage disease build-up.

 - Nip off and destroy any diseased leaves on sight; botrytis (grey mould) and other pathogens will spread if given a chance